-- 1. For at least twenty working days after the announcement of the results of a written examination, the student can, on request, inspect his/her assessed work, the questions and assignments set, as well as the standards applied for marking. - 2.
-Within twenty working days after the announcement of the results of a written examination there will be an post-examination discussion.
-Place, date and specified time will be announced at least 10 working days before the post-examination discussion. - 3.
+- 1. Within twenty working days after the announcement of the results of a written examination there will be an post-examination discussion.
+Place, date and specified time will be announced at least 10 working days before the post-examination discussion. - 2.
 The post-examination discussion is collective, unless otherwise decided by the examiner.
 The examiner can decide that the individual post-examination discussion will be done by email.
-If a student is unable to attend the collective discussion due to compelling personal circumstances, the examiner will allow an individual post-examination discussion on request. - 4.
+If a student is unable to

+- attend the collective discussion due to compelling personal circumstances, the examiner will allow an individual post-examination discussion on request. - 3.
 The student can inspect his/her assessed work as well as the standards applied for marking, if available.
-On request the examiner will explain the marking. - 5.
-The student can be issued with a copy of the marked work at his/her request after the postexamination discussion date, regardless whether the student was at the post examination discussion. - 6.
+On request the examiner will explain the marking. - 4.
+The student can be issued with a copy of the marked work at his/her request after the post-examination discussion date, regardless whether the student was at the post examination discussion. - 5.
 Regarding article 3.9 the examiner may add restrictions to the right of inspection.
 These restrictions have to be announced at least ten days before the post-examination discussion.